binarydevelop/Obsidian-study-vault/Servers.md

 - Servers are software/hardware that listens to requests from and responds back with request data.
-- They are typically responsible for
+- They are typically responsible for business logic, data processing authentication storage access and system integration.
+---